Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages

-\begin{itemize} \item Proposed an unsupervised QE method for low-resource languages based on the contextual word embeddings derived from the XLMR model. \item Investigated the effects of having a more cross-lingually aligned contextual word embeddings on our unsupervised method. \item Studied the impact of using closely related languages, while fine-tuning the pretrained models to have a more cross-lingually aligned contextual word embeddings. \item Provided the first test data with HTER labels for the English-Farsi language pair, suitable for the sentence-level post-editing effort task as in the WMT QE shared task.
-This dataset will be released to the public upon acceptance of the paper. \end{itemize}
+\begin{itemize} \item Proposed methods to tackle issues of untranslated words and mismatching errors while using the cross-lingual counterpart of BERTScore as an unsupervised QE method for low-resource languages. \item Studied the impact of using closely related languages while fine-tuning the pre-trained models to have more cross-lingually aligned contextual word embeddings. \item Provided the first test set with HTER labels for the English$\rightarrow$Persian language pair, suitable for the sentence-level post-editing effort task as in the WMT QE shared task. \end{itemize}

 The rest of this paper is organized as follows.
 In the next section, we briefly discuss the related work.
-In \cref{sec3}, we will describe our proposed method while arguing issues and suggest our solutions.
-Next, we introduce a new English-Farsi test data in \cref{sec4}, and present our experimental results in \cref{sec5}.
+In \cref{sec3}, we will describe our base method while arguing issues and suggesting our solutions.
+Next, we introduce the datasets that we used in this paper, including the new English$\rightarrow$Persian test set in \cref{sec4}, and describe our experimental setup in \cref{sec5}.
+Afterwards, we present our main results in \cref{sec6}, and provide further analysis and discussions in \cref{sec7}.
 Finally, we conclude the paper while providing an outlook for future work in the last section.